 Note: StatFilter requires an available StatAccumulator to be running.

-2.9.3 SandboxFilter
+1.5.9 SandboxFilter

 The sandbox filter provides an isolated execution environment for data analysis.
+Any output generated by the sandbox is injected into the payload of a new message for further processing or to be output.